 Why choose Psychology at the University of Edinburgh?

-We consistently rank as one of the top 50 universities in the world for psychology (QS World University Rankings and Complete University Guide).
+We consistently rank as one of the top 50 universities in the world for psychology (QS World University Rankings by Subject 2017 and Complete University Guide 2018).

 Our teaching facilities include a private psychology library, computer suites and well-equipped teaching rooms.
 Our research facilities include state-of-the-art labs for cognitive neuroscience, developmental science, human movement, individual differences, and general experimental psychology, supported by a large panel of volunteer research participants and partnerships with local nurseries.